IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 python3 create_self-signed.py
 ```

-2. By default `ApplicationUri` is set to `urn:open62541.server.application`.
-If changed (argument `uri` in created_self-signed.py), update the config accordingly.
+_Note In the script, by default `uri` is set to `urn:open62541.server.application` and common name (CN) to `open62541Server@localhost`.
+Change these to match with the `ApplicationUri` set in the configuration before generating the certificates.

+2. Run Xrt with the set securitypolicy

 ```bash
 cd deployment